a person typing on a laptop computer

 What Do Springtails Look Like?

 Springtails are tiny, soft-bodied arthropods with grey shells.
-They can sometimes be mistaken for fleas because they look somewhat similar, and both have the ability to leap large distances.
+They can sometimes be mistaken for fleas because they look somewhat similar, and both can leap large distances.
 However, springtails aren't even insects at all, but hexapods, a close relative distinguished by their external mouthparts.
-They also don't use their legs to jump, but their tails, called furcula.
+They also don't use their legs to jump, but their tails, are called furcula.

 Are Springtails Dangerous To Have In My Houston Home?